zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 _p_serial
   The object's revision identifier also know as the object serial number, also known as the object transaction id.
-It's a timestamp and if not set as the value 0 encoded as string of 8 zero bytes.
+It's a timestamp and if not set has the value 0 encoded as string of 8 zero bytes.

 _p_jar
   The database connection the object was accessed through.
 This is